robert-mill/robs-cropper/README.md

 passes the cropped image to upload.php which converts to jpg and moves to uploads/ directory this can be changed by editing uplods.php line 2

 $target_dir = "uploads/";

+to compser install use : composer require robert-mill/robs-cropmaster2 dev-master